Dirac branch-cut modes with relativistic transport

-We begin by deriving the existence of DBC modes in the Jackiw--Rossi model for a four-component Dirac equation in 2D space \cite{Jackiw1981}.
-The Hamiltonian is \cite{Gao2019}
+To derive the existence of DBC modes, we take the Jackiw--Rossi model, which comprises a minimal four-component Dirac equation in 2D space with the Hamiltonian \cite{Jackiw1981, Gao2020}.

 where the Dirac velocity is normalized to 1, the 2D position vector is $\mathbf{r} \equiv (x,y)$, and the internal Hilbert space is factorized as $\mathbb{C}^2\otimes\mathbb{C}^2$, with $\sigma_{1,2,3}$ and $\tau_{1,2,3}$ denoting Pauli matrices acting on each factor space.
-The Clifford algebra allows for two Dirac masses $m_1,\,m_2$, which can be consolidated into a complex mass field $m(\mathbf{r}) \equiv m_1 + im_2 = |m|\,e^{i\theta}$.
-Note that $H$ is Hermitian in spite of this complex mass.
-Jackiw and Rossi considered a specific $m(\mathbf{r})$ with $\theta$ winding by $2\pi$ around the origin, and showed that it hosts a mid-gap bound state \cite{Jackiw1981}; this result was later generalized to an index theorem stating that any $m(\mathbf{r})$ with a $2\pi$ phase winding implies the existence of such a bound state \cite{Weinberg1981}.
+There are two Dirac mass fields $m_1$ and $m_2$, which can be consolidated into a complex mass field $m(\mathbf{r}) \equiv m_1 + im_2 = |m|\,e^{i\theta}$; the model excludes other mass terms that break chiral symmetry \cite{Gao2020}.
+Note that $H$ is nonetheless Hermitian.
+Jackiw and Rossi considered a specific $m(\mathbf{r})$ with $\theta$ winding by $2\pi$ around the origin, and showed that it hosts a mid-gap bound state \cite{Jackiw1981}; this was later generalized to an index theorem stating that any $m(\mathbf{r})$ with a $2\pi$ phase winding implies the existence of such a bound state \cite{Weinberg1981}.